So you want a Borzoi...

 What is included in the sale price?

 All puppies are raised in the house an understand 'house sounds'.
 Air conditioner, vacuum, running water, washing machine, dryer.
 They are accustomed to and not afraid of other dogs barking.
-They are wormed at 4 and 6 weeks, they are vaccinated at 8 weeks.
+They are wormed at 4 and 6 weeks, they receive the first of their 3 puppy vaccinations at 8 weeks.
+You will need to schedule the follow-up appointments with your veterinarian for the remainder of their vaccinations and rabies shot BEFORE you pick up your puppy.
 All puppies leave here individually registered with the AKC.
 Each is microchipped and all pertinent information, your name, phone number, alternate number, e-mail, first born child are all in the system as well as the veterinary hospital you use BEFORE they leave here.
 All the chips are originally registered to Kelcorov, so if all else fails, they can find me.
 The puppy will be house trained, leash trained.
-Puppies will need a properly sized Martingale collar with a release clip.
-We can choose one together as there are not multiple manufacturers on Etsy.
+Puppies will need a properly sized Martingale collar with a RELEASE CLIP.
+We can choose one together as there are multiple manufacturers on Etsy for martingale collars but not all have a release clip.
 Proper leashes can be purchased on eBay and ID tags as well.
-I have stopped ordering these with puppy names on them because those names will invariably change once the puppy gets to your home.
+You may name your puppy whatever you want, however, its registered name will conform to the litter it is born into.
+We can work it out together.
 Puppies will receive a cursory vet check - healthy, clear eyes, no heart murmur, etc. - but should see your vet at the appropriate time to get its next vaccination and the next and next.
 They will have their first dose of Heartworm Prevention and Flea/tick prevention.
 In addition to all of this, you have access to your breeder 24/7 for questions, emergencies, help or tears.

 Where can I get more information about Borzoi?